Maca Benefits Explored: How This Superfood Enhances Your Well-Being

 It's thought that maca does this by nourishing the glands in the endocrine system, like the pituitary gland, and promoting the normal secretion of women's hormones essential for fertility.
 One study confirmed that maca positively affected hormone-balancing function in early-postmenopausal women.

 Moreover, maca's protective effect on the body from producing an excess of the stress hormone cortisol can directly benefit women's hormonal health.
-High cortisol levels lower oestrogen in the body, which regulates menstruation, maintains the reproductive system and affects thyroid hormones.
+High cortisol levels are known to lower oestrogen in the body, which regulates menstruation, maintains the reproductive system and affects thyroid hormones.

 Maca benefits for overall well-being